zzmasoud/habits/_pages/privacypolicy.md

 ---

 **Last updated**
-Sep 30 2023
+Nov 04 2023

 # Privacy Policy
-It's very simple, We collect nothing!
-Everything is offline :)
+It's very simple, We collect nothing :)
+The data is stored securely on iCloud and the app uses the synced data between your iPhone and Apple Watch.
+You are the only one who has access to iCloud.